RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## Rating

-When inside the thumbnail viewer, press `1-5` to set the **Rating** on the selected image.
-A star will indicate that the image has been rated.
+While browsing via the thumbnail viewer, or with the Preview in focus, press the keys `1-9`, or `0` for 10 to set the **Rating** on the selected image.
+A star with a number inside will indicate on the thumbnail that the image has been rated.
 An equivalent number of yellow stars in the Preview Pane will indicate the rating of the image.
 Press the same number again to remove the rating.

 You can rate multiple selected images.